Montessori Mom

 Try this:

-When you introduce the puzzle shapes to your child put the puzzle on a table or mat on the floor.
+When you introduce the puzzle shapes to your child, put the puzzle on a table or mat on the floor.
 Remove each figure and put it on the table next to the shape.
 Slowly do this following exercise and pause long enough each time so your child will have time to grasp what is being demonstrated.

 Take the first shape.
 Show the how to feel around the edge of each shape and its silhouette socket with the first two fingers of your right hand (if you favor your right hand), and replace.
 This feeling must be done smoothly and exactly with good coordination of movement.
 Hold each figure very still while feeling it.
 Encourage the child to do this exactly as you have demonstrated.
 This helps reinforce the differences in shapes by sight and touch.
 Also, the knobs help with pencil grip and the feel of each shape helps with writing readiness.